Highlighting & Masking

 </button>

-2. Pass the token to captureCDR
+2. Pass the label to captureCDR

 javascript